sgraux/greta/README.md

 Welcome to the public repository of the Greta project.
 Greta is a virtual character engine that allows generating socio-emotional behaviors in order to build natural interactional scenario with human users.

-Greta is a Java modular software designed to run on Java 8 only and mainly on Windows, it is not ready for Java 9 yet.
+Greta is a Java modular software designed to run on Java 8 and working on Windows, Linux and OSX.

 Most parts of Greta are licensed under the GNU LGPL v3 (the master branch of the GitHub repository).